 on the actual war plans of the United States

 and Japan for a naval war in 1930.
 Each side

 the time, plus some of those cancelled by

 Orange also introduced rules for aircraft

-into the series, and was noted for its American
+into the series, which became the basis for Second World War at Sea, and was noted for its American

 also appeared in a Japanese-language edition.

 Though we’re noted for our naval games,